Trapped-ion toolbox to simulate quantum Otto heat engines: How about a quantum harmonic oscillator as the working substance?

-In Eq. (\ref{eq:37}), $\left|e\right\rangle $ and $\left|f\right\rangle $ are the excited electronic states, while $\omega_{ge}$ and $\omega_{gf}$ are the electronic transition frequencies between them and the ground state $\left|g\right\rangle $; in Eq. (\ref{eq:39}), $\sigma_{gf}=\left|g\right\rangle \left\langle f\right|$ ($\sigma_{gf}^{\dagger}=\left|f\right\rangle \left\langle g\right|$).
+In Eq. (\ref{eq:43}), $\left|e\right\rangle $ and $\left|f\right\rangle $ are the excited electronic states, while $\omega_{ge}$ and $\omega_{gf}$ are the electronic transition frequencies between them and the ground state $\left|g\right\rangle $; in Eq. (\ref{eq:45}), $\sigma_{gf}=\left|g\right\rangle \left\langle f\right|$ ($\sigma_{gf}^{\dagger}=\left|f\right\rangle \left\langle g\right|$).
 Furthermore, we assume that the dynamics of the ion state is given now by the master equation

 where $\gamma_{ge}$ and $\gamma_{gf}$ are the electronic decay rates.
-Here, in contrast to Sec. \ref{sec:II}, we consider that the motional decay rate is significantly smaller than the electronic decay rates.
+Here, in contrast to Sec. \ref{sec:II}, we consider the motional decay rate to be significantly smaller than the electronic decay rates, which can be achieved, for instance, by working with motional modes that inherently possess long coherence times.
 Consequently, we can safely disregard it.

-Having defined the physical model, we can now describe the generation of the effective heat reservoirs of interest for the quantum harmonic oscillator.
-Following the same strategy as in Sec. \ref{sec:IV}, we start by setting $\omega_{\alpha,1}^{L}=\omega_{\alpha}-\omega_{m}$, $\omega_{\alpha,2}^{L}=\omega_{\alpha}+\omega_{m}$, and $\phi=-\pi/2$.
-As a result, the Lamb-Dicke regime and the rotating-wave approximation lead to the interaction Hamiltonian
+Now, similarly to Sec. \ref{sec:II}, we switch to the rotating frame defined by the unitary transformation